 The Canadian Unitarian Council and Refugee Sponsorship

-Since December 2015, Unitarian Universalists across Canada have welcomed refugees from a dozen countries, including Syria.
+Since the early 2000s, Unitarian Universalists across Canada have welcomed refugees from a dozen countries, including Syria.
 Sponsorship requires a group of people who are committed to working alongside refugees to help them find their footing, establish themselves, and integrate into life in Canada.
 Our congregations have sponsored both individuals and families, people of many religions and backgrounds who were seeking a place of hope.
 The Canadian Unitarian Council (CUC) provides advice and support to congregations throughout the process of sponsoring refugees, preparing for their arrival, and helping them establish themselves as new Canadians.

 Sponsoring refugees with the CUC